Kirikllz909/ToDoList/README.md

 The point of this project was to learn typescript with react.

 ## Bad features
-1. You can add elemnt without date but start and deadline dates will be created with the current date
+1. You can add element without date but start and deadline dates will be created with the current date

 ## Current features